MoseleyBioinformaticsLab/md_harmonize/doc/tutorial.rst

 Using MDH to extract aromatic substructures from compounds
 ----------------------------------------------------------

-The `MDH` provides function to extract aromatic substructures from compounds using either indigo/BASS to construct aromatic manager that can be used to detect aromatic substructures in the compound.
+Extracts aromatic substructures from compounds using either Indigo or BASS to construct aromatic manager that can be used to detect aromatic substructures in the compound.

 .. code-block:: console